Jennifer Aniston Reportedly Fears Justin Theroux Tell-All Book About Brad Pitt & Jen, Reports ‘New Idea’

 “Obviously this is very worrying for Jen – the last thing she wants is their dirty laundry being aired.”

-But although problems in Theroux’s and Aniston’s marriage have reportedly existed for some time, those issues allegedly have gotten worse since Angelina Jolie filed for divorce from Brad, added the insider.
+But although problems in Theroux and Aniston’s marriage have reportedly existed for some time, those issues allegedly have gotten worse since Angelina Jolie filed for divorce from Brad, added the insider.

 Brad Pitt Not Only Reason For Jennifer Aniston, Justin Theroux Split